-Floriculture and horticulture in Uganda
+Horticulture in Uganda

-The flower sector is organized under Uganda Horticultural Industrial Service Providers and Allied workers union (UHISPAWU) and Uganda Floricultural Exporters Association (UFEA).
+Uganda grows a variety of organic flowers, fruit and vegetables, which are fed into domestic, regional and international markets.
+The flower industry is the seventh biggest export sector in Uganda, and contributed 38,70 million US dollars to Uganda’s GDP.
+The sector is organized under Uganda Horticultural Industrial Service Providers and Allied Workers Union (UHISPAWU) and Uganda Flowers Exporters Association (UFEA).
 However, workers and producers in the fruit and vegetable chains are not sufficiently organized.
 UFEA represents the interests of flower exporters in Uganda.

 Laws, policies and government